What is an ombudsman?

-No. All complaints are confidential, but not anonymous.
+All complaints are confidential, but not anonymous.
 We require your contact information to help you.
-However, we will not use or share your identity or other confidential information without your consent.
-Also, all information about our investigative work is legally protected from disclosure.
+All information about our investigative work is legally protected from disclosure.
+We will not use or share your identity or other confidential information without your consent.

 If Ombudsman Toronto finds in looking into a complaint that a public servant did something wrong, will it make a finding of fault?

 No. When our Enquiries or Investigations reveal that a City service or program has not worked as it should, we say so, and we look for solutions and recommendations for improvement.
 But we do not name, blame or shame individual public servants, even when mistakes have been made.
 Ombudsman Toronto's work is about problem solving and process improvement.

 Isn't Ombudsman Toronto part of the City government?
 Why does it say it is independent?